AdobeDocs/experience-manager-65.en/help/assets/assets-monitoring-best-practices.md

 seo-title: Assets Monitoring Best Practices
 description: Best practices for monitoring the environment and performance of your AEM instance after it is deployed.
 seo-description: Best practices for monitoring the environment and performance of your AEM instance after it is deployed.
-uuid: a7d63b42-c0b2-47a0-9bd4-df85dfe59313
+uuid: 8cbccf5e-7637-428f-83a8-87c099a3dc7e
-contentOwner: Chiradeep Majumdar
+contentOwner: asgupta
-products: SG_EXPERIENCEMANAGER/6.5/ASSETS
+products: SG_EXPERIENCEMANAGER/6.4/ASSETS
 topic-tags: administering
 content-type: reference
-discoiquuid: fb1dd06d-3470-45cd-b3ba-6b4e9a2e1f3c
+discoiquuid: ef2c875d-af39-40eb-8bee-5a381366bd65
-docset: aem65

 ---

-# Assets Monitoring Best Practices{#assets-monitoring-best-practices}
+# Assets Monitoring Best Practices {#assets-monitoring-best-practices}

 From the Adobe Experience Manager (AEM) Assets standpoint, monitoring should include observing and reporting on the following processes and technologies: